MicrosoftDocs/visualstudio-docs/docs/ide/csharp-developer-productivity.md

 ## Refactorings and code fixes

-Visual Studio comes with a lot of refactorings, code generation actions, and code fixes.
+Visual Studio comes with numerous refactorings, code generation actions, and code fixes.
 Red squiggles represent errors, green squiggles represent warnings, and three gray dots represent code suggestions.
 You can access code fixes by clicking the light bulb or screwdriver icon, or by pressing **Ctrl**+**.** or **Alt**+**Enter**.
 Each fix comes with a preview window that shows a live code diff of how the fix works.

 Popular quick fixes and refactorings include: